Eclipsess/yang-sui.github.io/_pages/about.md

 I'm currently a Ph.D. candidate in the Department of Electrical and Computer Engineering at [Rutgers University](https://newbrunswick.rutgers.edu/), advised by Prof. [Bo Yuan](https://sites.google.com/site/boyuaneecs/).
 I received my Bachelor degree and Master degree from Department of Electronic Science and Engineering in 2016 and 2019 from [Jilin University](https://global.jlu.edu.cn/).

-I'm a research intern in the Media Lab at Tencent America.
-I was a R&D intern at [Baidu, Inc.](https://en.wikipedia.org/wiki/Baidu) as a initial contributor of [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite).
-I've worked at [JD.com, Inc.](https://en.wikipedia.org/wiki/JD.com) for the face recognition and verification.
+I'm a research intern in the [Media Lab](https://multimedia.tencent.com/) at [Tencent America](https://www.tencent.com/en-us/about.html).
+I was a R&D intern at [Baidu](https://en.wikipedia.org/wiki/Baidu) as a initial contributor of [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite).
+I've worked at [JD](https://en.wikipedia.org/wiki/JD.com) for the face recognition and verification.

 Research Interest
 ======